Kraballa/GameboyEmulator/README.md

 ## Introduction
 This is a prototype gameboy emulator in a very early stage.
 Progress is slow/nonexistent.
 Built for education first and performance second.
-As such accuracy or emulationg every part of the console is of no concern currently.
+As such accuracy or emulating every part of the console is of no concern currently.

 Graphics are done via the FNA library.